-The Biden Administration's decision to cancel a portion of student loan debt is acknowledges the pain of stifling student loan payments that keep multiple generations from owning homes, affording a reasonable lifestyle, and feeling free of financial stress.
+The Biden Administration's decision to cancel a portion of student loan debt acknowledges the pain of stifling student loan payments that keep multiple generations from owning homes, affording a reasonable lifestyle, and feeling free of financial stress.

 While the cost of attending college has tripled, federal support to help students afford those costs has not kept up.
 Federal aid used to cover 80% of college costs, it now covers less than 35%.
 The latest student loan debt relief is not enough, but it's a first step in the right direction.